 Atlanta MSA interaction

-- Atlanta MSA hospitals are mandatorily in CJR for hip/knee replacement (MS-DRG 469/470)
+- Atlanta MSA hospitals were mandatorily in CJR for hip/knee replacement (MS-DRG 469/470)

-- Atlanta MSA hospitals participating in BPCI Advanced cannot also include MJRLE under BPCI Advanced (CJR takes precedence for those episodes)
+- Atlanta MSA hospitals participating in BPCI Advanced could not also include MJRLE under BPCI Advanced (CJR took precedence for those episodes)

-- For non-MJRLE bundles (cardiac, sepsis, stroke, etc.), Atlanta MSA hospitals can participate in BPCI Advanced
+- For non-MJRLE bundles (cardiac, sepsis, stroke, etc.), Atlanta MSA hospitals could participate in BPCI Advanced

-The Transforming Episode Accountability Model (TEAM) is the mandatory successor to BPCI Advanced, finalized in the CY 2025 IPPS Final Rule (89 FR 68986, August 28, 2024).
+The Transforming Episode Accountability Model (TEAM) is the mandatory successor to BPCI Advanced (and to CJR), finalized in the FY 2025 IPPS Final Rule (CMS-1808-F, 89 FR 68986) with refinements in the FY 2026 IPPS Final Rule (CMS-1833-F).
+CMS selected 188 Core-Based Statistical Areas (about 741 hospitals) for mandatory participation.

 TEAM key features